New Zealand one-dollar note

 The New Zealand one-dollar note was introduced on 10 July 1967 as part of the Reserve Bank of New Zealand’s third issue round.
 The third issue round was the first round in which the official currency was denominated in dollars and utilised the decimal system.
 First issue and second issue rounds were valued in pounds and utilised the imperial system.
-The one dollar-note was officially removed from circulation along with the two-dollar note in 1991, as one-dollar and two-dollar coins had commenced production the previous year.
-It was withdrawn from circulation along with the two-dollar note, as one-dollar and two-dollar coins had commenced production the previous year.
+The one dollar-note was officially removed from circulation in 1991, along with the two-dollar note, as one-dollar and two-dollar coins had commenced production the previous year.

-The New Zealand one-dollar note featured Queen Elizabeth II on the obverse and a New Zealand fantail as well as several Clematis paniculata flowers on the reverse.
+The New Zealand one-dollar note featured Queen Elizabeth II on the obverse and a Fantail as well as several Clematis paniculata flowers on the reverse.

 History

 The first New Zealand banknotes started development in 1932 and were issued in August 1934.
 This was known as the Series 1 or the first issue of bank notes which were denominated in pounds and the imperial system.
-The second issue was issued on 6th February 1940 and also utilised the imperial system.
+The second issue was issued on 6 February 1940 and also utilised the imperial system.
 There has been 7 different series of notes issues with the seventh issue (issued in 2015) being the one currently in circulation.

-The New Zealand one-dollar note was first issued by the Reserve Bank of New Zealand as part of the central bank’s third issue round on 10th July 1967.
+The New Zealand one-dollar note was first issued by the Reserve Bank of New Zealand as part of the central bank’s third issue round on 10 July 1967.
 This was the first time in which the official New Zealand currency was denominated in dollars and utilised the decimal system.
 Prior to the third issue, first issue and second issue notes utilised the imperial system denominated as pound, shillings, and pence.
 Alongside the one-dollar note the Third Issue included $2, $5, $10, $20, and $100 notes.
 The one-dollar note continued production in the Fourth Issue in 1981 until its removal alongside the two-dollar note in mid-1991 from the Fifth issue.
 The beginning of New Zealand’s transition to a decimal system official started when the Decimal Currency Act was passed in 1964.
 Discussions on decimalisation started in the mid-1950s and a Decimal Coinage Committee was set up in May 1957.